bitovi/academy/src/angular/3-creating-components/creating-components.md

 ## P1: What You Need to Know

 - How to generate a new Angular component
-- How to bind data in a component to it's template
+- How to bind data in a component to its template

 ## Generate Components